 I did not realize what was in store for me when I began this journey, and I never realized that it would actually end up causing me to sacrifice some of the things that I loved the most in exchange for keeping my body functioning.
 There was a point in time where I would have at least 3 doctors appointments a week in addition to getting MRIs, Ultrasounds and multiple procedures done.
 Everything came back “normal” and a few of the specialists that I had gone to see took one look at me and said I was fine WITHOUT RUNNING ANY TESTS assuming that because I am a young, active female that must mean I’m healthy.
 I had to deal with being asked if I was depressed and even had a few doctors prescribe me strong pain medications and anti depressants WITHOUT actually running a test or evaluation that would require me to take them.
 I obviously never even got these prescriptions filled because I knew that they would not help what I was experiencing.
 What 20 year old girl would want to give up her social life to sit in a doctor’s office multiple times per week?
 None of them I am sure.
 Heck, the last thing anybody wants to do is let doctor’s visits and outpatient hospital procedures take over their life.

 I was starting to lose hope and began to think that I must be going crazy.
 How come none of these doctors can figure out what is wrong with me?
 About six months in, I had dedicated every spare moment I had to research.
 I needed to figure out what was wrong with me, with or without a doctor.
 I believe that nothing is more powerful than knowledge.
-I spend hours upon hours trying to learn as much as I could about different diseases, illnesses that I could potentially have based off of my symptoms.
+I spent hours upon hours trying to learn as much as I could about different diseases or illnesses that I could potentially have based off of my symptoms.